hpehl/whatunga/README.md

 	If you omit the target, `wildfly:8.1` will be used.

-- `name`: The name of the project.
+- `name` The name of the project.
 If you omit the name, the directories name is taken.

-- `version`: The version which is "1.0" by default.
+- `version` The version which is "1.0" by default.

 # Model